SINGAPORE — This year’s National Day song, “Everything I Am”, is performed by singing wunderkind Nathan Hartono.

 “My main thing about the whole hubbub was that it made me think, like, is it that 100 per cent important that you need to be true blue born and raised here, with a passport, with a pink IC, went through NS?” he wondered.
 “What is the idea of home?
 Is it just a place where you hang your hat, or is it really a place where you know and love it and deep in your heart you just understand that this place is the only place where you want to lay your nest?”

 For the record, we asked Nathan when he served his National Service, and when he obtained Singaporean citizenship.
-He told us that he enlisted at the age of 18, like most males in Singapore, and completed his two-year service in January 2012.
+He told us that he enlisted with the military at the age of 18, like many other males in Singapore, and completed his two-year service in January 2012.
 He applied for, and obtained, citizenship soon after NS.

 So there you have it: Nathan really isn’t all that different from other Singaporean boys (aside from being one heck of a singer).